Shaggymop/BoltFN/README.md

 (depends on python installation)
 If you have any issues uninstall python then install version 3.12 make sure to select add to path

+DO NOT TRY AND SELL THIS AS YOUR OWN.
+I made this open source so that people could have something nice for free and maybe learn some python don't take advantage of that.